Shannon Noll: 2010–2014: A Million Suns

-2016–present: Unbroken and I'm a Celebrity
+2016–present: Unbroken and Raw

 On 30 September 2016, Noll released the single "Who I Am", from his forthcoming fifth studio album.
 On 5 May 2017, Noll released the single "Southern Sky" This was followed by the release of a video and announcement of a national tour on 9 May.

 On 4 December, Noll and his record label Warner Music announced his fifth studio album is titled Unbroken and was released in Australia on 2 February 2018.
 In January 2018, Noll competed in the fourth season of the Australian I'm a Celebrity...Get Me Out of Here!.
 He was announced as runner-up on the show's finale on 12 March 2018.

-In August 2022, Noll was revealed to be blowfly on the fourth season of The Masked Singer.
+On 4 November 2019, Noll released a song titled "Long Live the Summer", which was the lead single for his forthcoming sixth studio album.
+He then went on to release a track called "Wonderful", on 20 November 2020, which was featured as the second single for the album.
+In 2020, Noll toured across New South Wales and performed over 30 intimate and acoustic shows.
+Following this successful run of shows, fans requested an album based on these shows.
+The album includes the first song written entirely by Noll.
+The third and final single of the album was a song titled "Better", which was released on 23 April 2021.
+Noll's sixth studio album, titled Raw, was officially released on 28 May 2021 and was supported by the Raw & Uncovered Australian tour.
+Upon release, Noll said the album "features some new songs plus new recordings of many of the songs you love hearing at my live shows plus covers of some Aussie classics."
+Raw debuted at number 3 on the ARIA Charts, becoming his sixth consecutive top ten studio album.
+At the end of the year, the album was positioned at number 49 on the ARIA Year End Charts for Australian Country Albums.

+In August 2022, Noll was revealed to be Blowfly on the fourth season of Network 10's The Masked Singer Australia, where he placed fifth overall.
+On 23 August, he released his first song for 2022, a non-album single titled "Take Me Away".
+In September 2022, he released two remixed versions of his 2004 hit song "What About Me".
+In Early 2023, Noll released a podcast titled Idol Talking With Nollsie, to coincide with the return of Australian Idol, which had been picked up by the Seven Network.
+In April 2023, he released another single titled "Believe It", which was his first release of that year, and revealed that he was working on his seventh studio album.

 Charity

 Noll has to date donated well over $1 million to various charities throughout Australia.
 Most notably he donated the earnings from two of his platinum singles, "C'mon Aussie C'mon" and "Don't Give Up".
 Noll additionally makes appearances and personally raises funds for charities.

 Noll regularly appears in fundraisers for Movember, a foundation that supports research into testicular cancer.